gcarmine/RFMOPerformance/README.md

 # RFMOPerformance
- RFMO data and code for Enbironmental Research Letters Review
+ RFMO data and code for Environmental Research Letters Review